MarvinTeichmann/KittiSeg/docu/FAQ.md

 Feel free to open a pull request if you find the time to implement those changes.
 I am also happy to help with any issues you might encounter.

+### How can I make a model trained on Kitti data perform better on non-kitti street images? ([Issue #14](https://github.com/MarvinTeichmann/KittiSeg/issues/14))

+Turn data augmentation on.
+The current version has all data augmentation turned of on default to perform well on the benchmark.
+This makes the trained model very sensitive to various aspects including lighting conditions and sharpness.
+Distortions, like random brightness, random resizing (including the change of aspect ratio) and even fancier thinks will force the ignore camera depended hints.
+Many common distortions are already in the [input-producer](https://github.com/MarvinTeichmann/KittiSeg/blob/master/inputs/kitti_seg_input.py), but turned of on default.

+Alternative, consider training on your data (if possible) or apply fine-tuning using view labeled images of your data.